On View

 October 9, 2018 – December 2, 2018

-To Hungarian-American artist George Peck, recent book burnings in the news were a barbaric echo of a childhood memory in Budapest: the first night of the Hungarian Uprising of 1956, in which he was awakened from his sleep by the sounds of the Russian bookstore downstairs being trashed, and books set ablaze.
+To Hungarian-American artist George Peck, book burnings in the news were a barbaric echo of a childhood memory in Budapest: the first night of the Hungarian Uprising of 1956, in which he was awakened from his sleep by the sounds of the Russian bookstore downstairs being trashed, and books set ablaze.

 In response to this violent and widespread form of censorship, Peck and filmmaker Hugo Perez created BOOKBURN / Library of Books Burned — to unsettle, to provoke, and to call attention to the historical and continued destruction of cultural material and the suppression of free thought.